Hug Cravings: Touch and Mental Health Benefits

 But the babies all died.
 Without human touch, even though they had enough nutrition, the babies stopped breathing.

-This is why we naturally hug babies, unless prevented in doing so by an evil king!
+This is why we naturally hug babies unless prevented in doing so by an evil king!

 Is It Normal To Crave A Hug?

 Yes!
-Craving hugs is definitely normal.
+Craving hugs is regular.

 And why wouldn’t they?
 There are so many reasons why we want hugs!